What is Price to Book Value (P/B) Ratio?

 Can you guess which is the cheapest and the most expensive bank from the above table?

-Hint – Take into consideration both the Historical P/B Ratio and Forward P/B Ratio.
+Hint – Take both the Historical P/B Ratio and Forward P/B Ratio into consideration.

 Which is the cheapest bank?

 - However, I feel there is a catch here.
-The book value is declining each year, and the forward P/B ratio may increase further.
-The declining book value can be due to limited growth opportunities or maybe due to forecasted losses.
+The book value declines each year, and the forward P/B ratio may increase further.
+The declining book value can be due to limited growth opportunities or forecasted losses.

-- For me, Bank BBB may be a safe bet, given its Book value is growing, and its P/B ratio is closer to 1x in the future.
+- Bank BBB may be a safe bet, given its Book value is growing, and its P/B ratio is closer to 1x in the future.

 Which is the Most Expensive bank?